badhrink/badhrink.github.io/_posts/2017-03-22-where-you-get-ml-news.md

 ### Newsletters
 If your schedule is packed, usually, then this option will definitely work out for you.
 These two newsletters bring you a curated weekly updates and I totally recommend both of them.
-  - [Import AI](https://jack-clark.net/import-ai/) is OpenAI's Strategy and Communications Director and curates this AI Newsletter.
+  - [Import AI](https://jack-clark.net/import-ai/) Jack Clark is OpenAI's Strategy and Communications Director and he curates this AI Newsletter.
   - [WildML](https://www.getrevue.co/profile/wildml) is curated by [Denny Britz](https://www.getrevue.co/profile/wildml).
 He always keeps it short and sweet.

 ### Arxiv and ML Conference Pages